 Phase I MS4 permits require the prohibition of non-stormwater discharges (i.e., illicit discharges) into the storm sewer systems and controls to reduce the discharge of pollutants to the maximum extent practicable, including the use of management practices, control techniques and systems, as well as design and engineering methods (Federal Register, 1990).
 A site-specific Stormwater Management Plan (SWMP) outlining appropriate controls is required by and referenced in the permit.
-There are no Phase I MS4s in the Tennessee River Basin.
+There are 8 Phase I MS4s in the Savannah River Basin (Table 4).